resourced/resourced.github.io/content-docs/usage-agent-application-go.md

 With the help of `github.com/rcrowley/go-metrics`, it is trivial to report application metrics to ResourceD.

-Make sure you install ResourceD agent on the application host, so it can send metrics data to the agent using TCP plain text graphite protocol.
+Make sure you install ResourceD agent on the application host, so it can send metrics data to the agent using TCP/UDP plain text graphite protocol.

 # Prerequisite